-- Other cases where category A characteristics and C are absent. - A significant role where offending is a part of group activity. - Operational or management function within a chain - Motivated by financial or other advantage, whether or not operating alone - Some awareness and understanding of scale of operation
+- Other cases where level A and C characteristics are absent. - A significant role where offending is a part of group activity. - Operational or management function within a chain - · Motivated by financial or other advantage, whether or not operating alone - Some awareness and understanding of scale of operation

-SEROUSNESS - level C - Lesser
+SEROUSNESS - Level C - Lesser

 - Performed limited function

 - Acted under direction

 - Involved by pressure, coercion, intimidation

-- · Very little, if any, awareness or understanding of the scale of operation
+- Very little, if any, awareness or understanding of the scale of operation

 - Not motivated by personal gain

 - An isolated, opportunistic act

 - Very little or no planning

 - No influence on those above in a chain